rooch-network/rooch/crates/rooch-da/README.md

 Has responsibilities:

-1. public DA Backend info for anyone could access DA data easily.
+1. public DA Backend info.
-2. provides Put/Get interface for DA by DA Server.
+2. provides Put/Get interface for DA.
+3. Response to DA challenges.

 Each DA server could connect to multiple DA backends.